MarioJrodas/osTicket-postinstall/README.md

 Go to Admin Panel / Manage / Groups.

-Create a group called System Admins and assign the System Admins role to this group.
+Create a group called SYS Admin and assign the System Admins role to this group.

 3. Create a Department
-Next, let's create a department for system admins.
+let's create a department for system admins.

 Go to Admin Panel / Manage / Departments.

-Create a new department called Sys Admins.
+Create a new department called SYS Admins.

 4. Create a Team
 Teams allow you to pull agents from different departments into one team.